cran/optigrab/README.md

 There are already at least three command-line option ("CLOs") processing solutions for R:

 - *commandArgs()* from the base package returns the command line arguments from when the R program was invoked.
-It can be used as a rudimentary method for option retrieval but lacks the features of a full-featured command-line parsing package
+It can be used as a rudimentary method for option retrieval but lacks the features of a full-featured command-line parsing package.

 - The *optparse* package follows closely Python's optparse semantics and syntax.
 It provides a `getopt` that emulates C-like behaviors.
 Both of these are designed for languages signigicantly different from R.

 - The *argparse* package has lots of configurations; if you like writting configuration or need the extra features, this package is for you.

 - The *getopt* package invites users to use `optparse` and `argparse`; enough said.

-### Differentiation from Alternatives ####
+### Differentiation from Alternatives

+The main difference between *optigrab* and the alternatives are:

+1. *optigrab* handles the entire command-line: *script*, *verbs*, *options* and *targets*
+2. *optigrab* is designed for R and accomodating vector arguments

 Handling CL options in R is tricky.
 R variables are not single scalar values, but are vectors that can assume many values.
 It is not unreasonable to assume that command-line options should accommodate vectors by default.

 Common programming practice is to assign one variable at a time each assignment on its ownline.
-Packages **getopt**, **optparse** and **argparse**; require the user to write a specification that is parses command-line and assigns values all-at-once.
+Packages **getopt**, **optparse** and **argparse**; require the user to write a specification that parses command-line and assigns values all-at-once.
 For a application that support many options, the specification quickly becomes complex and hard to read/follow/debug.
 These packages assign  values to a list and then subsequently referenced and validated as needed.
 This means that the logic for parsing the command-line and using those value, e.g. to build objects is often times distant in the program, making debugging doubly hard.

 There are good reasons for the specification of option all-at-once.
 With all specification in one place:
 * an automatic help file can be provided

 The all-at-once specification does not gracefully handle application whose arguments are indeterminant or not known at execution time.
 This may be typical of certain applications.

 While the define-all-at-once syntax works; a better approach is to have the abillity to specify each option when it is needed.